Nuno111/Colour-Them-All/README.md

 Standard difficulty settings are presented to the user;

-Increased difficulty with each level;
+Increased difficulty with each new level;

-//-- Next implementations --//
+//-- Upcoming implementations --//

-Presets of various different colors design;
+Various presets of different colors design;

-"Snitch Circle"  - Similar to harry potter snitches, a high speed, small size circle that has a win condition;
+"Snitch Circle" - Similar to harry potter snitch, a high speed, small size circle that has a win condition;

-About section;
+"About section";

-implementations in progress section;
+"Implementations in progress" section;

-how to play section;
+"How to play" section;

+"FAQ" section;

 Color Them All 2020.